TomArcher/technical-blog/content/posts/rain-paradox/index.md

 This converts the real-world complexity into a discrete physical model driven by surface area, velocity, and time.

+---

-## Using AI to Generate the Simulation
+## Using AI to Scaffold the Code

-Instead of starting from scratch, I begin by asking a generative AI model to help scaffold the solution.
+I start by prompting an AI model to sketch out a basic algorithm:

 ```prompt
 Write a Python simulation to model how wet a person gets in the